 Race or Cheer:

-Ice Canoeing is part of the winter sports scene in Quebec, and ice canoers compete for the ultimate prize of all – the Cup of Mirrors, which has six races from February 4 to March 2, 2024.
+Ice Canoeing is part of the winter sports scene in Quebec, and ice canoers compete for the ultimate prize of all – the Cup of Mirrors, which has four races from January 31 to February 28, 2026.
 Over 50 teams compete in 3 different categories, defying ice, water, cold and tides to win the ultimate trophy – the Cup of Mirrors.

-Ice canoe race during Quebec Winter Carnival is part of the Cup of Mirrors and takes place on Sunday, February 4, 2024.
+The ice canoe race during Quebec Winter Carnival is part of the Cup of Mirrors and takes place on February 8, 2026.

-Les Traverseux – Espace Patrimoine Canoe à Glace offers various packages to experience this unique activity.
-The experience begins with an overview of the history of ice canoeing.
+Les Traverseux – Espace Patrimoine Canoe à Glace offers a range of packages for this unique activity.
+The experience begins with an overview of ice canoeing’s history.
 Later, you can try ice canoeing, walking on the ice, sipping a hot chocolate, and eating fresh pastries from a local bakery.
-Depending on the package, you can enjoy Strøm Spa thermal experience or a brewery visit after the canoe trip.
+Depending on the package, you can enjoy a Strøm Spa thermal experience or a brewery visit after the canoe trip.

 Where: 1141 Champlain Boulevard, Quebec City, Quebec